objhaz/alx-system_engineering-devops/0x00-shell_basics/README.md

 with user and group IDs displayed numerically
 And hidden files (starting with .)
-This script is to Create a script that creates a directory named my_first_directory in the /tmp/ directory
+This script is to Create a script that creates a directory named my_first_directory in the /tmp/ directory Task 7: this is to Move the file betty from /tmp/ to /tmp/my_first_directory